codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/multi-env-sequential-flow.md

 %}

-##### Monitoring release
-A release is automatically created for `cf-101` with a new Release ID.
+## View and monitor release
+The promotion mechanism automatically create a new release for `demo-trioapp`.

-In the release view, you can see that changes are orchestrated sequentially through the environments, following the order defined in the `three-env-promotion` Promotion Flow.
+In the release view, you can see that changes are orchestrated sequentially through the environments, following the order defined in the Promotion Flow, `multi-env-sequential-promotion` for the quick start.

 {% include
 image.html
 lightbox="true"
-file="/images/gitops-promotions/tutorials/seq-promo-flow-release-view.png"
-url="/images/gitops-promotions/tutorials/seq-promo-flow-release-view.png"
+file="/images/quick-start/promotions/quick-start-seq-promo-release-view.png"
+url="/images/quick-start/promotions/quick-start-seq-promo-release-view.png"
-alt="Release view for triggered promotion" caption="Release view for triggered promotion" max-width="60%"
+alt="Release view for triggered Promotion Flow" caption="Release view for triggered Promotion Flow" max-width="60%"
 %}

-## Related articles
+##### Release record in releases list

+In the Releases page, the Promotion Flow column displays the name of the Promotion Flow, compared to Manual which is displayed for drag-and-drop promotions.

+{% include
+image.html
+lightbox="true"
+file="/images/quick-start/promotions/quick-start-seq-promo-release-list.png"
+url="/images/quick-start/promotions/quick-start-seq-promo-release-list.png"
+alt="Release list with release record for triggered Promotion Flow" caption="Release view for triggered Promotion Flow" max-width="60%"
+%}

+## What to do next
 [Promotion tutorials]({{site.baseurl}}/docs/promotions/promotion-scenarios/)